alphagov/design-system-team-docs/source/guides/get-help-from-other-roles.html.md

 - HTML, CSS and JavaScript
 - accessibility best practices
 - web performance
-- Setting up our projects and their tooling on your machine
+- setting up our projects and their tooling on your machine
-- Troubleshooting errors when running our projects (both on your machine and GitHub)
+- troubleshooting errors when running our projects (both on your machine and GitHub)

 To get help